Chapter 5

 • The acceptance of rules or laws and the promotion of political equality help to reinforce political centripetal forces.
 Examples of this are governmental administration practices, such as a fair legal and judicial system and protection of the populace by the government.

-• Customs and rituals based on citizenship are a common way to promote a sense of common identity.
-In the United States, public school students throughout the country often recite the Pledge of Allegiance each day.
+• Customs and rituals based on citizenship are a common way to promote a sense of common identity, such as reciting the Pledge of Allegiance or standing for the National Anthem.

 States with a population that is homogeneous, one that shares a common trait, likely have cultural practices that function as centripetal forces.
 For example, in heavily Islamic countries such as Saudi Arabia and Pakistan, Ramadan is a month-long religious observation that helps to unite the overall population.
 Japan, which has preserved a homogeneous culture by maintaining restrictive immigration policies, has strong cultural centripetal forces such as a common language and a shared sense of history.